omarazrat/jWebAppTester/README.md

 ```
 #### double click - Double-clicks any element in the page, given its selector.
 Params:
- - selector : The selector of the object to double click.
+ - selector (optional): The selector of the object to double click.
 Could be a css or xpath selector
  - type (optional): The type of the selector to be used: "css/xpath".
 If missing, css will be used
+If no selector provided, the double click event is triggered wherever the mouse pointer is located.

 Example:
 ```